tomasboudr/docs/docs/docs/walkthrough/phase-4/ifttt-integration.md

 # IFTTT Integration

-Want to be able to set or cancel temp targets from your Pebble, Alexa, or anything supports IFTT?
+Want to be able to set or cancel temp targets from your Pebble, Alexa, an Amazon Dash Button, or anything supports IFTT?
 You need an IFTTT.com and Maker account.
 Check it the YouTube Video below to see some sample integrations:

 <a href="https://youtu.be/0ck23JTa2Wk" target="_blank"><img src="https://raw.githubusercontent.com/openaps/docs/master/docs/docs/Images/PebbleTempTargets.png" alt="Pebble and OpenAps" width="400" height="400" border="10" title="Click on the hairy arm to watch how it works!" /></a>